mncmb/ninevox/readme.md

 # sh.rek.lab
 ![](pics/shreklab.jpg)

+## motivation
-This is my attempt at an active directory sandbox / lab environment.
+This is my attempt at an active directory+ sandbox / lab environment.

 The project follows one simple rule:
 **Keep dependencies and requirements to a minimum**.